Zolletta/readings/programmers-brain.md

 ## How to onboard new developers

-“One of the reasons more-senior people often struggle with effectively teaching and explaining is the “curse of expertise”.
+>One of the reasons more-senior people often struggle with effectively teaching and explaining is the "curse of expertise”.
 Once you have mastered a certain skill sufficiently, you will inevitably forget how hard it was to learn that skill or knowledge.
-You will, therefore, overestimate how many new things a newcomer can process at the same time.” (p.
+You will, therefore, overestimate how many new things a newcomer can process at the same time. (p.
 206).

 Experts are not the same as junior developers, only faster.
 Instead, their gained experience made their long term memory different from junior developers and so their approach to problem solving is a lot different from them.

 There are three kind of confusions at play when dealing with all the cognitive activities related to software development: